sled-group/Transparent-Coherent-PMD/README.md

 # Transparent and Coherent Procedural Mistake Detection

-This is the code and data release for the paper "[Transparent and Coherent Procedural Mistake Detection](https://arxiv.org/abs/2412.11927)."
+This is the code and data release for the EMNLP 2025 paper "[Transparent and Coherent Procedural Mistake Detection](https://arxiv.org/abs/2412.11927)."

 ## Setup